nobu-n2002/PixelFlow/README.md

     make run
     ```

    You will be prompted to select an executable file.
-If you are using OpenMP parallelization code, please enter the number of OpenMP parallel threads.
+If you are using OpenMP parallelization code, please set parallel threads in `config/omp_config.conf`.

    ```bash
    Available executable files: